Who Is Venus Williams?

 American tennis player Venus Ebony Starr Williams was born on June 17, 1980, in Lynwood, California.
 One of Richard and Oracene Williams' five daughters, Venus, along with her younger sister, Serena, has redefined women's tennis with her strength and superb athleticism.
-Since turning pro in 1994, Venus has captured seven Grand Slam titles, including five Wimbledon championships, joining Martina Navratilova and Steffi Graf as the only women to have accomplished this.
+Since turning pro in 1994, Venus has captured seven Grand Slam titles, including five Wimbledon championships.

-Venus was introduced to tennis by her father on the public courts in Los Angeles, not far from the family's home in Compton.
-Richard Williams, a former sharecropper from Louisiana, used what he'd gleaned from tennis books and videos to instruct his girls on the different aspects of the game.
+Venus was introduced to tennis by her father Richard Williams on the public courts in Los Angeles, not far from the family's home in Compton.
+A former sharecropper from Louisiana, Richard Williams used what he'd gleaned from books and videos to instruct his daughters on the game.

 It was a momentous occasion for the Williams family, Richard in particular, who wasn't afraid to let the tennis world know that his girls were going to change the game.
 "That's one for the ghetto!" he shouted out at the press conference following Williams's victory.

 In 1997, Williams became the first unseeded U.S. Open women's finalist in the Open era.
 She lost to Martina Hingis.
 In 2000, she won both Wimbledon and the U.S. Open, paving the way for her to ink a $40 million contract with Reebok.
 She then went out and defended her titles in 2001.

 At the 2000 Olympic Games in Sydney, Australia, Williams captured the gold medal in the singles competition, and then took a second one with Serena in the doubles event.
 The sisters have credited the other with pushing them in tennis, both as teammates and as competitors.
 Together, the pair have won 13 Grand Slam doubles titles and have squared off more than 20 times, including the finals of eight Grand Slam tournaments.